-28. Since the release of the Proposed Rule, the passage of the Inflation Reduction Act has relative to the higher emitting technologies that this rule seeks to regulate."44 This is primarily through expanded and extended tax credits for wind, solar, energy storage, and other clean energy resources.45
+31. Since the release of the Proposed Rule, the passage of the Inflation Reduction Act has also dramatically altered the energy cost landscape.
+As EPA states, "The impact of the Inflation Reduction Act is to increase the economic competitiveness of lower emitting and renewable technologies relative to the higher emitting technologies that this rule seeks to regulate."
+This is primarily through expanded and extended tax credits for wind, solar, energy storage, and other clean energy resources.
+53